 Most cases result from indirect trauma 5, especially high-speed motor vehicle accidents.
 Spontaneous dislocations can also occur, these are typically anterior and occur in young men 2.

 The injury can be broadly categorised into two types:

 - two-to-three times more common

 - potentially more serious because of the possibility of damage to mediastinal structures (e.g. great vessels, trachea, esophagus, etc.) as a result of posterior displacement of the medial clavicle head.

-- bilateral: easily missed on plain film imaging, a rare however necessary consideration, best demonstrated on crossectional imaging 7

-Second edition | Most cases result from indirect trauma 5, especially high-speed motor vehicle accidents.
-Spontaneous dislocations can also occur, these are typically anterior and occur in young men 2.

-The injury can be broadly categorised into two types:

-- two-to-three times more common

-- potentially more serious because of the possibility of damage to mediastinal structures (e.g. great vessels, trachea, esophagus, etc.) as a result of posterior displacement of the medial clavicle head.

-- bilateral: easily missed on plain film imaging, a rare however necessary consideration, best demonstrated on crossectional imaging 7
+Bilateral dislocations are easily missed on plain film imaging, a rare however necessary consideration, best demonstrated on cross sectional imaging 7